 Having dog insurance can ease your worry about having to pay the full cost of your pet’s care.
 In addition, if you want coverage that will pay for your pet’s routine wellness care in addition to accidents and illnesses, you can often buy additional coverage.
 Wellness care coverage will cover annual exams and the costs of, for example, dental care or heartworm and flea medication.
 Some options even offer coverage for alternative treatments like physiotherapy and hydrotherapy.

-Ask the Expert: Michael Newomer, Founding Principal of Novel Insurance
+Founding Principal of Novel Insurance

 Dog insurance (or pet insurance for dogs) is, at its core, simply health insurance for your dog.
 The coverage is comprehensive, oftentimes better insurance than what most dog-owners have.
 A plan typically covers every illness or injury your pet could experience, with the exclusion of pre-existing conditions, routine or preventative care, and office visit fees.